alexvoss/mkdocs-material-fork/docs/insiders/privacy.md

 By default, GitHub lists all sponsorships publicly.
 To sponsor privately, you must explicitly select this option.
-When sponsoring publicly, your GitHub account will be listed as part of [our sponsors], @squidfunk's [sponsoring page], and within the "sponsoring" section of your GitHub account, showcasing your support for our project.
+When sponsoring publicly, your GitHub account will be listed as part of [our sponsors], @squidfunk's [sponsoring page], and within the "sponsoring" section of your GitHub account.

   [our sponsors]: our-sponsors.md
   [sponsoring page]: https://github.com/sponsors/squidfunk?metadata_origin=docs